-Biden says ‘killing people’ was call to action for big tech
+Biden: ‘Killing people’ remark was call for big tech to act

 Murthy said technology companies and social media platforms must make meaningful changes to their products and software to reduce the spread of false information while increasing access to authoritative, fact-based sources.

-Too often, he said, the platforms are built in ways that encourage, not counter, the spread of misinformation.
+Too often, he said, the platforms are built in ways that encourage the spread of misinformation.

 “We are asking them to step up,” Murthy said.
 “We can’t wait longer for them to take aggressive action.”

-Facebook on Friday responded to Biden’s attack, saying, “The facts show that Facebook is helping save lives.
-Period,” spokesman Kevin McAlister said.
+Facebook on Friday responded to Biden’s attack, with spokesperson Kevin McAlister saying, “The facts show that Facebook is helping save lives.
+Period.”

-The company also released a blog post saying its internal research showed it was not responsible for Biden missing his vaccination goal.
+The company also released a blog post saying its internal research showed it was not responsible for Biden’s missed vaccination goal.
 “The data shows that 85% of Facebook users in the US have been or want to be vaccinated against COVID-19.
 President Biden’s goal was for 70% of Americans to be vaccinated by July 4.
 Facebook is not the reason this goal was missed.”

-White House press secretary Jen Psaki insisted Monday that, “We’re not in a war or battle against Facebook, we’re in a battle with the virus.”
+White House press secretary Jen Psaki insisted Monday: “We’re not in a war or battle against Facebook — we’re in a battle with the virus.”
 But she ramped up pressure on the companies to share information on how many Americans are exposed to misinformation on their platforms and how their secretive and powerful algorithms promote false content to users.

 “Do you have access to information from these platforms as to who is receiving misinformation?” she asked.
 “I don’t think that information has been released.
 Do you know how the algorithms are working at any of these platforms?
 I don’t think that information has been released.”